Table Of Contents

 What is Post Traumatic Stress Disorder (PTSD)?

 Post-traumatic stress disorder (PTSD) is a mental health condition that develops in some people who have experienced a shocking, scary, or dangerous event.
 Symptoms of PTSD usually begin within three months of the traumatic incident, but sometimes begin years afterwards.
-In order to receive a diagnosis of PTSD, symptoms must last more than one month and be severe enough to interfere with relationships or work.
+To receive a diagnosis of PTSD, symptoms must last more than one month and be severe enough to interfere with relationships or work.
 Specific diagnostic criteria for PTSD is divided into different types of symptoms, including:

 - Re-experiencing Symptoms.
 Includes flashbacks, nightmares, and intrusive thoughts.